kaysmall19/Code201-reading-notes/class-05.md

 You can select element nodes by their id or class attributes, by tag name, or using CSS selector syntax.

-In older browers, implementation of the DOM is inconsistent (and is a popular reason for using jQuery.)s
+In older browers, implementation of the DOM is inconsistent (and is a popular reason for using jQuery.)